YahooArchive/mojito-shaker/docs/shaker_faq.rst

 These are the most common questions we have had to answer while working with different Shaker users.
-If you have other questions, doubts, issues, don't hesitate to contact us through the forum, GitHub, or by sending questions directly to the developpers.
+If you have other questions, doubts, issues, don't hesitate to contact us through the forum, GitHub, or by sending questions directly to the developers.

 	- `GitHub Issues <https://github.com/yahoo/mojito-shaker/issues?page=1&state=open>`_
 	- `YDN Forum: <http://developer.yahoo.com/forum/Yahoo-Mojito>`_